Asad-Ismail/InteractiveAnnotation/README.md

 # 🤝 How to Contribute

 I would absolutely 💖 contributions from community!
-To contribute, follow these steps:

-Fork the repository 🍴.

-Create a new branch (git checkout -b feature/YourFeature).

-Commit your changes (git commit -m 'Add YourFeature').

-Push the branch (git push origin feature/YourFeature).

-Create a Pull Request 📬.

 # 📃 License
 This project is licensed under the MIT License.